bjcooper/shopmate-ui/README.md

 # SHOPMATE UI/UX Challenge

-This project includes a solution to the Turing.ly UI/UX challenge.
-The main objective was to implement three fully-functional HTML/CSS pages from a static design document, as well as all associated sub-page elements and behaviors.
+This project is a demo that demonstrates three fully-functional HTML/CSS pages build from a static design document, as well as all associated sub-page elements and behaviors.
+Shopmate is a fictitious e-commerce site for demonstration purposes.

 ## [For details and demos, click here!](https://shopmate-ui.thewiznerd.com)